Australian Digital Accessibility Delivery Partner for Government & Enterprise

 People who are blind or have low vision rely on screen readers, text enlargement, and high contrast to navigate digital environments.

-Learn more →Auditory Disabilities
+Learn about visual disabilities →Auditory Disabilities

 People who are deaf or hard of hearing face barriers when content relies on sound.
 Captions, transcripts, and visual alternatives provide access.

-Learn more →Cognitive & Learning
+Learn about auditory disabilities →Cognitive & Learning

 Users with cognitive, learning, or neurological differences may experience difficulties with memory, attention, or processing information.

-Learn more →Physical Disabilities
+Learn about cognitive & learning disabilities →Physical Disabilities

 People with limited dexterity or mobility rely on keyboards, switches, or voice control instead of a mouse to interact with digital content.

-Learn more →Speech Disabilities
+Learn about physical disabilities →Speech Disabilities

 People with speech impairments face barriers with voice-activated systems.
 Text-based alternatives ensure voice input is never the only option.

-Use our free tools to assess, understand, and improve your digital accessibility.
+Self-service tools, guides and resources to assess, understand, and improve your digital accessibility.

 Accessibility Maturity Self-Assessment